sistedes/handle.generator/README.md

-# Hendle generator tool for the SISTEDES Digital Library
+# Handle generator tool for the SISTEDES Digital Library

-Hendle generator tool for the SISTEDES Digital Library.
+Handle generator tool for the SISTEDES Digital Library.

 ## es.sistedes.handle.generator